JohanSamyn/gohg/README.rst

 ****************************************

 This project aims at creating a Go client library for the Mercurial dvcs, using it's Command Server for better performance.
+The Command Server is available as of Mercurial version 1.9.

 It's second purpose - by no means less then the first one - is to have a real project for working with the Go language, which really appeals to me.